cloudmesh-community/book/chapters/prg/go/go-intro.md

 this article may be a bit biased towards Go and you may want to evaluate some of the provided arguments more carefully yourself.

-* :construction: TODO: It is highly unusual that we "quote" such a long paragraph from a resource.
-We like to minimize such "quoting".
-Quoting, in this amount is viewed as not a good way of writing a chapter.

 Regarding the design philosophy behind the Go language, the following is
 [an excerpt from the designers](https://golang.org/doc/faq#principles):